-We offer an online master’s degree designed for current educators who hold a Florida Professional Educator’s Certificate.
-The program enhances mathematics teachers’ professional knowledge and skills through an emphasis on the analysis and application of current research in Mathematics Education.
-Faculty members provide opportunities for students to further pedagogical and subject matter knowledge and skills by focusing on research-based best practices.
+Designed for current educators, the online master’s in mathematics education allows you to continue working while earning an advanced degree.
+The program enhances mathematics teachers’ professional knowledge and skills through an emphasis on the analysis and application of current research.
+Faculty members provide opportunities for you to further your pedagogical and subject matter knowledge and skills by focusing on research-based best practices.

-We also offer on-campus master’s, specialist and doctoral degrees that offer more in-depth opportunities to further knowledge and practice in Mathematics Education.
+For advanced studies, the specialist degree offers more in-depth opportunities for you to further your knowledge and practice in Mathematics Education.
 Focusing on the teaching and learning of mathematics, faculty and students in the program engage in scholarly research to inform the field.
-Through interactions in a community of scholars that span not only the department and college, but also the university, students in the doctoral program are apprenticed through coursework and related research and teaching experiences to work across conventional domains to address significant problems in the field.
+Through interactions in a community of scholars that span not only the department and college, but also the university, you are apprenticed through coursework and related research and teaching experiences to work across conventional domains to address significant problems in the field.
+Learn more.

 In order to meet minimum University admission requirements, applicants must have: